 Before everything else, let me spoil you with the best part of Mendokoro’s ramen…

 IT’S THE CHASU

-A.k.a that beef on top of the noodles.
-It’s taste is so distinct, it’s so tasty and it’s so soft that the beef feels like melting in your mouth and it just compliments the whole ramen bowl.
+A.k.a that meat on top of the noodles.
+It’s taste is so distinct, it’s so tasty and it’s so soft that the meat feels like melting in your mouth and it just compliments the whole ramen bowl.
 I swear to God, I always save this beef for the last bite.